klmnden/visualstudio-docs.tr-tr/docs/ide/reference/convert-foreach-linq.md

 ---
-title: LINQ to bir foreach döngüsünü dönüştürme ms.date: 02/20/2019 ms.topic: reference
+title: Foreach döngüsünü LINQ 'a Dönüştür
+descritpion: Convert any foreach loop that uses an IEnumerable to a LINQ query or a LINQ call form (also known as a LINQ method). ms.date: 02/20/2019 ms.topic: reference
 author: kendrahavens